ample/next-starter-ample/README.md

 > Note: _When using VS Code, most ESLint and Stylelint conventions will be fixed automatically._

-Linters run `pre-push` to ensure there are no errors or warnings.
+Linters run `pre-commit` to ensure there are no errors or warnings.

 ### License